skx/linux-security-modules/security/can-exec/README.md

 This is a LSM in which the kernel calls a user-mode helper to decide if binaries should be executed.

-Every time a command is to be executed the kernel will invoke:
+Every time a command is to be executed the kernel will invoke a user-space helper:

     /sbin/can-exec $UID $COMMAND

-Where the arguments are the UID of the invoking user, and the command they're trying to execute.
+The arguments supplied are the UID of the invoking user, and the command they're trying to execute.
 If the user-space binary exits with a return-code of zero the execution will be permitted, otherwise it will be denied.